 I grew up loving the science fiction shooter genre, with games such as Half-Life and Bioshock and movies like Terminator and Total Recall.
 There’s been quite a lack of them in recent times, so when INDUSTRIA surfaced, I was more than excited to relive the joy of my childhood.

-INDUSTRIA, by Bleakmill, is a Half-Life 2 inspired first-person shooter set in an alternate reality, East Berlin, sometime before the end of the Cold War.
-You play as a woman named Nora, employed under a project known as ATLAS, searching for her missing colleague.
-Early on, you discover that your colleague has opened a temporal anomaly to a different dimension, and you, haphazardly, follow in his footsteps.
+INDUSTRIA, by Bleakmill, is a Half-Life 2-inspired first-person shooter set in an alternate reality, East Berlin, sometime before the end of the Cold War.
+You play a woman named Nora, employed under a project known as ATLAS, searching for her missing colleague.
+Early on, you discover that your colleague has opened a temporal anomaly to a different dimension, and you haphazardly follow in his footsteps.

 Upon entering, you teleport to a post-apocalyptic parallel version of your world where ATLAS, which is an AI hivemind, has taken over.
 The streets are littered with automata, and there is no human in sight.
 Ultimately, INDUSTRIA is a narrative-driven first-person shooter with light puzzles sprinkled throughout.
-The narrative, for the most part, is a disappointment given the abrupt ending of the game.
+The narrative, for the most part, is a disappointment, given the game’s abrupt ending.
 Large snippets of it are left ambiguous and confusing and up to the player to interpret.

 “From the humming engines of the automata to the abandoned brick buildings, the art direction is just impeccable.”